vkruglikov/my-saved-answers/README.md

 ### 4. Tag filters
 Here are the filter buttons for tags.\
-They speed up navigation through saved messages and allow grouping of messages.
+They speed up navigation through saved answers and allow grouping of messages.

 ### 5. Add new answers
 The "Add" button directs the user to the bot, where the functionality to add a new response can be implemented on the backend later.